-The next unique, eye-opening week-long “Glimpse of Guatemala” tour is scheduled for March 18-25, 2017.
-The tour highlights visiting rural Mayan village partners coupled with the vibrant culture of colonial Antigua and Lake Atitlan.
-Please direct any questions to Wayne Gilbert (415-448-5000 / firstname.lastname@example.org) or Fabiola Secaira (703-329-5333 / email@example.com).
+The next unique, eye-opening week-long “Glimpse of Guatemala” tour is scheduled for February 24 – March 3, 2018.
+The tour highlights visiting rural Mayan village partners coupled with the vibrant culture of colonial Antigua and Lake Atitlán.
+If you are interested in registering or joining our waiting list, please contact Jessica LaBumbard at firstname.lastname@example.org.

 ALDEA offers a unique, eye-opening, 8-day/7-night tour of the western highlands of Guatemala, the “Land of Eternal Spring.”
 Participants visit rural Mayan partner communities and experience Guatemala’s incredible beauty, vibrant culture, colonial splendor, and breathtaking landscape around Antigua and Lake Atitlán.

 The tour is full of opportunities to meet local Mayans in their villages and learn of their struggles, sacrifices, and dreams of a better life for themselves and their children.
 See first-hand the positive changes in these indigenous communities where ALDEA has partnered to create lasting solutions to the persistent problems of poverty and inequality in rural Guatemala.
 Delve into the history of a people with extraordinary artistic and architectural creativity and sophistication.
 Witness the impact of colonization and religion on Guatemalan culture.

 Participants from various areas and professions travel with ALDEA, forming strong bonds and a shared commitment to reducing chronic malnutrition among rural Mayans.

 - Learn about ALDEA’s community development projects with Mayan partner villages.

 - Discover daily activities of rural Mayans in their homes, learn their stories first-hand, and meet community leaders.

 - Experience Guatemala’s thriving Mayan heritage and amazing legacy.